donniewalker/testing/README.md

-How to retain the same session ID of a previous webdriver instance to get around multi-factor authentication
+How to retain session ID of a previous webdriver instance.
+This is needed to get around multi-factor authentication.

 Before executing tests run following command in terminal (mac):